snail-language/snail-language.github.io/_docs/07-runtime-semantics.md

 #### New Objects
 Instantiating a new object requires allocating new memory locations for each member variable (attribute).
 Initially, the value for each of these attributes is set to `void`.
-Then, each attribute is initialized in turn.
+Then, each attribute is initialized in turn in its own local scope.
 If an attribute does not have an initializer, *do not* evaluate an assignment expression for it in the last step.

 $$
 \frac{\begin{aligned}